Praying for Estonia and Estonian Sign Language

 Estonia initially gained freedom in 1918, but after being forced to incorporate in the Soviet Union in 1940, it finally regained its independence in 1991.
 Estonia is rich in minerals and resources, including oil shale, peat, rare earth elements, phosphorite, clay, limestone, sand, dolomite and sea mud.
 While about half of the population in Estonia identifies as Christian, the other half identifies as non-religious.

 But there’s still one thing the Deaf in Estonia are disconnected from: God’s Word in a language and format they clearly understand.
-Currently Deaf Estonians can only study the Bible in a written language, but sign languages and spoken or written languages have completely different syntaxes; the way words are ordered in spoken languages differs from the way words are ordered in sign languages.
+With the exception of one book of the Bible, Deaf Estonians can only study Scripture in a written language.
+But sign languages and spoken or written languages have completely different syntaxes; the way words are ordered in spoken languages differs from the way words are ordered in sign languages.
 Spoken languages are also phonetic, relying on connections between text and sound, while signed languages rely on facial expressions, hand movements and body language.